The Virtual Currency Regulation Review: France

 Regulation of exchanges

-Before the creation by the PACTE Act of a comprehensive legal framework for digital assets services providers (DASPs), certain actors of the cryptocurrency industry were already subject to a specific regulatory status.
-Since January 2014, the ACPR requires that any intermediary receiving funds in relation to a purchase or sale of cryptocurrencies (e.g., a trading platform or a broker) must obtain a licence to provide payment services.41 The ACPR has not yet clarified what effect the adoption of the PACTE Act has on this requirement.
+Before the creation by the PACTE Act of a comprehensive legal framework for digital asset service providers (DASPs), certain actors of the cryptocurrency industry were already subject to a specific regulatory status.
+Since January 2014, the ACPR has required that any intermediary receiving funds in relation to a purchase or sale of cryptocurrencies (e.g., a trading platform or a broker) must obtain a licence to provide payment services.45 The ACPR has not yet clarified what effect the adoption of the PACTE Act has on this requirement.

-To establish the list of the services related to digital assets, the promoters of the PACTE Act looked to traditional investment services for inspiration.
-Therefore, digital assets services include the following services, as soon as they are performed in relation to digital assets:
+To establish the list of services related to digital assets, the promoters of the PACTE Act looked to traditional investment services for inspiration.
+Therefore, digital asset services include the following services, as soon as they are performed in relation to digital assets:

 - custody of digital assets or cryptographic private keys;